Janny221199/IT-Cheat-Sheets/Cloud/SAAS Stack.md

 # Configure

 ## Create Admin Account
-1. create / register Account via Postman (because for frontend service start we should provide productId as ENV, so we should do first steps via API)
+1. create / register Account via Postman (because for frontend service start we should provide productId as ENV, so we should do first steps via API) -> REGISTER WITH frontend, because here will be the stripe customer created as well!
 	1. change Postman Host, Port, service-name suitable for live requests
 	   ![](attachments/Pasted%20image%2020240826224428.png)
 	   2. register user (with secure password)